feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 (f) Important note: you must attach your notebook to a cluster before you can run it.
 If your cluster is terminated, you need to restart it or re-create a new cluster.

+(g) You may check your MLflow experiments results under the "Experiments" tab on the left.

 **3. Or on Databricks enterprise edition:**

 * Download [this file](https://github.com/feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/blob/main/databricks_version/feifei_transfer_learning_with_MLflow_demo.dbc) "feifei_transfer_learning_with_MLflow_demo.dbc" insde of `databricks_version` folder on this repo, and import this .dbc file into your Databricks user account.

 * Run the notebooks on a cluster with Databricks runtime version 10.4ML or up. (note: use 10.4ML, not 10.4)

+* You may check your MLflow experiments results under the "Experiments" tab on the left.

 In addition, you could view the code directly from the `html_versin` folder.